uselesstechjunks/leetcode/docs/source/interviews/company/meesho.rst

 	- Diversity in home page recommendation
 #.
 Round 3: Practical ML Applications

-	- How would you design user embeddings that would be useful for downstream tasks?
+	- If scalability wasn't an issue, how would you design user embeddings that would be useful for downstream tasks?
 	- Explain your architecture choice - why do you think this is better than alternatives?
 	- Explain in detail exactly how would it work.
 Would you pretrain the embeddings?
 	- How would you integrate this user embedding in downstream task?